openrocket/openrocket/docs/source/user_guide/advanced_flight_simulation.rst

 Stage colors
 ------------

-Each stage is drawn in its own color, taken from a fixed palette of ten that repeats if a design somehow has more.
-One color does the whole stage: the flight path line is drawn in it, the ground track in a darkened shade of it, and the waypoint pins are tinted with it when :guilabel:`Color pins by stage` is on.
-That is what lets a track be attributed at a glance -- a bright line is in the air, the dark line beneath it is the same stage on the ground, and the markers along both belong to it.
+Each stage has three colors: the flight path line, the ground track, and the waypoint pins when :guilabel:`Color pins by stage` is on.
+They are set independently and each is exported exactly as you picked it -- nothing is computed from anything else, and changing one never moves another.

+Left alone, the flight path and the pins take the stage's entry from a fixed palette of ten that repeats if a design somehow has more, chosen so the stages of a staged flight stay apart from one another.
+The ground track has a palette of its own, entry for entry contrasting with the flight path it runs under and saturated enough to hold up over aerial imagery.

-:guilabel:`Stage colors...` opens a dialog for overriding them, one swatch per stage.
-This is a separate dialog rather than a row of controls in the tab because the number of stages varies with the design and the tab has no room to grow. :guilabel:`Reset to defaults` puts every stage back on the palette color, and :guilabel:`Cancel` leaves the previous choice alone.
+:guilabel:`Stage colors...` opens a dialog with three swatches per stage: :guilabel:`Flight path`, :guilabel:`Ground track` and :guilabel:`Pin`.
+This is a separate dialog rather than a row of controls in the tab because the number of stages varies with the design and the tab has no room to grow. :guilabel:`Reset to defaults` puts all three colors of every stage back, and :guilabel:`Cancel` leaves the previous choice alone.

+One thing worth knowing when you pick them: seen from straight overhead a ground track sits directly under its flight path, so if you give a stage the same color for both, the two lines read as one.
+That is the only reason the two defaults differ; nothing stops you setting them the same.

-The colors apply to the export you are about to write and are not remembered, so the next export starts from the palette again.
+The colors are remembered for the next export, keyed by the stage's position in the flight.
 Pick them when you need two files to stay apart in the same viewer -- a mission name separates them in the tree, and different colors separate them on the map.

-A single-stage flight has one color to set, which is worth doing for the same reason: two single-stage flights exported with the palette default are both blue.
+A single-stage flight has one row of swatches to set, which is worth doing for the same reason: two single-stage flights exported with the defaults come out in identical colors.

 Output formats
 --------------